bobbingwide/sb-starting-block/README.md

 3. Second block - editor display, bbboing language

 ## Upgrade Notice
-# 1.0.0
+# 1.1.0
-Now builds the Nivo slider block ( oik-nivo-slider/nivo ) for the oik-nivo-slider plugin.
+Now builds the Children block ( oik-sb/children ) for the sb-children-block plugin.

 ## Changelog
-# 1.0.0
+# 1.1.0
-* Changed: Update build files #5
-* Changed: Update wp-scripts to v30.17.0 #5
+* Changed: Rebuild using wp-scripts v30.21.0 #6
-* Changed: Update build files #3
-* Changed: Nivo: Add Link and Caption options #5
+* Added: Build the oik-sb/children block for sb-children-block #6
-* Changed: Update wp-scripts to v27.9.0.
-Add dependency on clsx. #5
+* Changed: Update PHPUnit to 10 & 11
-* Changed: Switch to clsx from classname.
-Add Theme and Effect SelectControls for Nivo #5
-* Added: Add nivo block - to test b2p - build to plugin #5
-* Tested: With WordPress 6.8.1 and WordPress Multisite
+* Tested: With WordPress 6.8.2 and WordPress Multisite
-* Tested: With Gutenberg 20.9.0
+* Tested: With Gutenberg 21.3.0
 * Tested: With PHP 8.3 and PHP 8.4
-* Tested: With PHPUnit 9.6
+* Tested: With PHPUnit 9, 10 & 11